N0 0NE

 Untitled / Performance / Duration: 1 hour / Dadaism 100 years anniversary festival, at Spiral, Tokyo, Japan

-The question is why do they carry this performance now? and what does it mean to be a man of today’s modern world?
-Question for this world and the question for the act of performance – they’re closely intertwined.
+The question arises: why perform this now?
+What does it mean to be a person in today’s modern world?
+These questions are inextricably linked to both the world we live in and the act of performance itself.

 _Y3A9562-23